 Sean routinely has conflicts with his wife over parenting their kids at bedtime.
 He really looks forward to 9:30 pm when the kids are in bed and he can get online for some "me time."
 When he's still dealing with getting the kids to bed at 9:40 pm he usually has a tough time controlling his anger.

 Sean's been meeting with Guy Stuff for help with anger management and to fix his marriage.
-During a meeting last week he shared some interesting revelations he's had about what he's starting to see as his online gaming addiction.
+During a meeting last week he shared some interesting revelations he's had about what he's now starting to see as his online gaming addiction.

-"It's become my social life.
+It's like going to a bar.
+It's become my social life.
 We meet up online almost every night.
 Kill some monsters.
 Chit-chat about the day.
 Then realize, hey, I got to get up for work and sign off."

 Sean's realized that "some emotional gap is getting filled."
 It's not just men who are getting emotional needs met online either, it's women too.
 He says that he's surprised how many of the other players are women.
 Sean says he's careful not to discuss too much about his personal life, but says many other people do.